December 14-16, 2007

 Andrew Duncan

-Universal equivalence of pregroups and partially commutative groups
+Universal equivalence of pregroups and partially commutative

 (Co-authorsI.
 V. Kazachkov and V. N. Remeslennikov)